goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'd be happy to help guide you through the machine learning research paper you've shared.

-# Brief Summary of "Red Teaming Language Models with Language Models"

 This paper by Perez et al. introduces a novel approach for identifying harmful behaviors in language models (LMs) using other language models as "red team" attackers.
 Rather than relying on human-written test cases, which can be expensive and limited in scope, they demonstrate how to automatically generate test cases that effectively expose weaknesses in target LMs.